Support Services

 Michael Dibattista

 The Accounting Unit performs all general accounting tasks including accounts payable, accounts receivable, payroll, employee leave accounting, and the statutory closing of the fiscal year for the department.
+The Accounting Unit also oversees the Youth Assistance Unit and Grants and Restitution.

 The Budget Unit prepares the annual operating budget for the Department of Juvenile Services.
 The budget is prepared based on major programs including all Headquarters, Regional Operations, and Support Services.
 The Budget Unit also monitors the spending of appropriated funds and provides review and approvals related to funding for major procurement activities.